 In addition to the standard strainer, there are other types of strainers that each differ slightly in their design and intended use.

-Chinois Strainer - The conical shape strainer with the finest mesh of any on this list, the chinois strainer helps to maintain an extremely smooth consistency on purees and sauces.
+Chinois Strainer—The conical-shaped strainer with the finest mesh of any on this list, the chinois strainer helps maintain an extremely smooth consistency in purees and sauces.
 They are occasionally referred to as a "foley mill" as well.

-Strainer Basket - The deep shape of this cylindrical strainer is designed to be dipped into deep pans of boiling water.
-Use them to hold foods for blanching or boiling.
+Strainer Basket—This cylindrical strainer's deep shape is designed for dipping into deep pans of boiling water.
+It can also hold foods for blanching or boiling.

-Cocktail Strainer - This small mesh basket strainer fits over either a glass or cocktail mixer in order to filter out ice and herbs from the mixed drink.
+Cocktail Strainer—This small mesh basket strainer fits over either a glass or cocktail mixer and filters out ice and herbs from the mixed drink.

 Colander Vs. Strainer - Which Should You Use?